 The glass is another important aspect of your new windows.
 Here are the most common types of glass homeowners tend to have in their home and the differences between them.

 Dual Pane Glass

-Most replacement windows are made of dual pane glass which really just means there are two panes glass.
-On pain of glass makes contact with the outside of the home, then there is a space/gap (usually filled with some sort of gas for insulation), and finally the piece of glass that makes contact with the inside of your home.
+Most replacement windows are made of dual-pane glass which really just means there are two panes of glass.
+One pane of glass makes contact with the outside of the home, then there is a space/gap (usually filled with some sort of gas for insulation), and finally the piece of glass that makes contact with the inside of your home.
 Dual-pane glass is considered the standard option and offers homeowners basic thermal performance from their windows.
 However, if you have Argon or Krypton gas between the panes of glass the thermal performance and insulation increases significantly.

 Triple Pane Glass

-Triple pane glass is another common glass type chosen by homeowners and considered an upgrade to the double pane glass because it provides more energy efficiency and sound blocking capability.
+Triple pane glass is another common glass type chosen by homeowners and is considered an upgrade to double pane glass because it provides more energy efficiency and sound-blocking capability.
 This glass option adds a third layer of glass in the frame.
 The extra piece of glass is placed between the other two creating another layer of glass that blocks out noise and provides better insulation and thermal performance.

 Low-E, or low-emissivity, glass provides more energy performance and comfort than regular glass.
 There is a thin layer of coating on the glass that minimizes the amount of infrared and ultraviolet light that comes through the glass into your home.
 This coating reflects heat in the summer months to keep your home cooler and helps keep heat inside in the winter to keep your home warmer.